This Month at the Library

 Here are the latest updates:

-There are two more Narcan trainings scheduled at the Library, with the next one on Saturday, February 7, at 1:00pm in the meeting room.
-This training is free and open to the public, and attendees will receive boxes of Narcan to take with them.
-These trainings are organized by the North Attleborough Opioid Task Force and hosted by the SAFE Coalition.
+The Library is wrapping up NARCAN training.
+The next session is Saturday, March 7, at 1:00pm in the meeting room and the final session is scheduled for Saturday, April 18.
+Narcan training is free, open to the public, and organized by the North Attleborough Opioid Task Force and hosted by the SAFE Coalition.

 Best regards,